-The Company has set up an independent charity called The Worshipful Company of Gardens of London Charity (registered charity number 222079).
+The Company has set up an independent charity called The Worshipful Company of Gardeners of London Charity (registered charity number 222079).
 The Charity makes donations to registered charities linked to horticulture and gardening.
 For further details, please contact the Secretary to the Charity.
 Individuals and groups in the horticultural industry who have fallen on hard times should consider applying to Perennial.

 The Company provides funds and advice for charitable garden projects and awards prizes to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College, the Royal Parks and City and Guilds.

 The Prince of Wales Trophy is presented annually to the student adjudged to have contributed most to the field of sustainable horticulture.
 Trophies are also awarded to other deserving organisations and causes.

 The Company organises the Flowers in the City campaign in close co-operation with the Corporation of London.
 The aim is to encourage the planting of gardens, courtyards, atria, roof gardens, window boxes, troughs, tubs and hanging baskets to beautify the City.
 The award, made by the Lord Mayor, of trophies and plaques for meritorious displays (Summer) takes place annually at Mansion House.
 The award for Winter displays takes place annually at Cutlers' Hall.